 Bramley park grounds are open to the public 365 days a year and facilities include open grass areas for walks, sports pitches, tennis courts, a children’s play area, a bowling green and a beautiful rose garden to visit.

 Best service to take: 19

-A visit to the estate is an enjoyable day out for all the family, with the grounds and gardens open, along with the estate playground and café (on a takeaway basis).
-The farm and historic house are opening soon.
+A visit to the estate is an enjoyable day out for all the family.
+Enjoy the grounds, gardens, estate playground, café, the farm and historic house.